-The College provides opportunities for students to select their choice of rooms and roommates.
+The College provides opportunities for students to express their preferences about rooms and roommates.
 However, the College assigns student rooms and roommates and reserves the right to consolidate room assignments as is necessary to make the best possible use of our facilities.
 All students must check in and out properly whenever moving in and out of the residence halls.
-Students failing to follow the check in or out procedures may lose their room deposit and/or fined.
+Students failing to follow the check in or out procedures may lose their room deposit and/or be fined.